Pestavert from Small Pet Select

 Finding Out My Bunnies Had Mites

 I went out one day to check on our buns, feed and water them, and give them some love.
-When I petted my oldest bunny, I noticed the hair on the nape of his neck came off with ease and that there was dandruff attached.
+When I petted my oldest bunny, I noticed the hair on the nape of his neck came off easily, and that dandruff was attached.
 I immediately started googling what it could be.
-When I came across walking dandruff or the official name, Cheyletiella, I started researching solutions.
+When I came across walking dandruff, or the official name Cheyletiella, I started researching solutions.
 Walking Dandruff is a type of mite animals can get that causes their hair to fall out.
-It’s easy to see as there will be large pieces of dandruff and hair coming off your bunny.
+It’s easy to see as large pieces of dandruff and hair will come off your bunny.

-Everything I came across while researching involved bringing them to the vet and doing multiple treatments with multiple vet visits.
+Everything I encountered while researching involved bringing them to the vet and doing multiple treatments with multiple vet visits.
 The medicine would have to be prescribed.
 I didn’t like that.

 The Solution

-Desperate for an at-home solution, I spent a lot of time searching the web for DIY solutions and/or solutions I could buy.
+Desperate for an at-home solution, I searched the web for DIY solutions and/or solutions I could buy.
 I found Pestavert from Small Pet Select and gave it a try.
 You guys, it took away the mites.
-Our bunny’s hair has grown back, and we are going to continue to use this as a preventative measure.
+Our bunny’s hair has grown back, and we will continue to use this as a preventative measure.
 I am very impressed with how well this worked.

 I sprayed the bunnies’ napes of their necks and hindquarters, where the mites like to be, once per day.
 This spray is 100% organic and safe for humans (you can spray it in your mouth).
 I wouldn’t, but it just shows how safe it is.